Historic Volatility Measures as of 08/31/2017

 |Plain Talk About Risk

-- Manager risk.
-This is the risk that poor security selection will cause an underlying fund to underperform other funds with a similar investment objective.
-There is no guarantee that the investment techniques and risk analyses used by the managers will produce the desired results.
+- Manager risk: The chance that poor security selection will cause an underlying fund to underperform other funds with a similar investment objective.

-- Index sampling risk.
-This is the risk that the securities owned by an underlying fund that uses the sampling method of indexing will not provide investment performance matching that of the fund’s target index.
+- Index sampling risk: The chance that the securities selected for an underlying fund that uses the sampling method of indexing will not, in the aggregate, provide investment performance matching that of the index.

 For more information about The Vanguard 529 College Savings Plan, download a Program Description or request one by calling 866-734-4530.
 The Program Description includes investment objectives, risks, charges, expenses, and other information; read and consider it carefully before investing.
 Vanguard Marketing Corporation, Distributor and Underwriter.
 Please note: Before investing in any 529 plan, you should consider whether your or the beneficiary's home state offers a 529 plan that provides its taxpayers with favorable state tax and other benefits that are only available through investment in the home state's 529 plan.
 You also should consult your financial, tax, or other adviser to learn more about how state-based benefits (or any limitations) would apply to your specific circumstances.
 You also may wish to contact directly your home state's 529 plan[s], or any other 529 plan, to learn more about those plans' features, benefits, and limitations.
 Keep in mind that state-based benefits should be one of many appropriately weighted factors to be considered when making an investment decision.